What is Home Rule, and how does it differ from General Law?

 - The form of government (in other words, Council-Manager, Mayor-Manager, Mayor-Council, etc.)

 - Election of Council members – single-member districts or by place

 - Selection of the Mayor (age requirements, residency, terms of office)

 - The administrative structure of the City

-– Creation of any board or commission that the voters feel are necessary to effectively run the City
+- Creation of any board or commission that the voters feel is necessary to run the City effectively

-o Recall is a process by which local voters can oust members of the City Council before the expiration of their terms.
+- The recall is a process by which local voters can oust City Council members before the expiration of their term.